irisxvii/webcrafters/README.md

-this website is not fully responsive yet so please view it in your PC https://webcrafters-kappa.vercel.app/
+this website is not fully responsive yet so please view it in your PC <br>
+https://webcrafters-kappa.vercel.app/